chromium/chromium/chrome/test/interaction/README.md

 **Kombucha** is a group of powerful test mix-ins that let you easily and concisely write interactive tests.

-The current API version is 1.51.
-All future 1.x versions are guaranteed to be backwards-compatible with existing tests.
+The current API version is 1.55.
+All future 1.x versions are guaranteed to either be backwards-compatible with existing tests, or the authors will update the API calls for you.

 [TOC]